sney/flni/README.rst

 To install: download flni-main.zip from the Code button above, unpack, and run ``make install``

-To use: run ``update-firmware-nonfree``
+To use: run ``update-firmware-nonfree --install`` or see ``update-firmware-nonfree --help`` for other usage.

 Developed for, and tested on, Debian 10 (buster); will probably work unmodified on any debian derivative.

-Coming soon: command line switches! better documentation! big-screen license warnings! surround sound!
+Coming soon: better documentation! big-screen license warnings! surround sound!
 Ok, maybe not the last one.

 .. _kernel.org’s linux-firmware repository: https://git.kernel.org/pub/scm/linux/kernel/git/firmware/linux-firmware.git